ctrl-dlahr/spaceduck-emacs/README.md

 # spaceduck-emacs
-A quick and dirty spaceduck theme for emacs generated with <https://github.com/UwUnyaa/vimco>.
+A quick and dirty unofficial port of the spaceduck theme <https://github.com/pineapplegiant/spaceduck> for emacs.
+Generated with <https://github.com/UwUnyaa/vimco>.
 Lots of hackery at this stage.
 See below.

 ## Modline modifications